 Coronavirus (COVID-19) information

-As the number of cases of coronavirus (COVID-19) in the UK grows, the Council is working closely with Hertfordshire County Council, Public Health England and partners to respond to the situation.
+As the pandemic continues, the Council is working closely with Hertfordshire County Council, Public Health England and partners to respond to the situation.

 How the Council is responding to the situation

 The Council is monitoring the situation and can reassure residents and businesses that contingency plans are in place that set out how services will operate in the event of disruption to normal business.
 The Council will seek to continue to deliver day-to-day services although as the virus spreads throughout the community, reduced staffing levels may mean it is not possible to do so.

 The Council has a responsibility to protect the community (especially those who are vulnerable), protect staff and to maintain priority services.
 The Council has prioritised the following services and will redeploy staff as necessary:

 - domestic refuse collection

 - housing benefits advice service